Cap-go/docs/self-hosted/auto-update/README.md

 }
 ```

-You can also totally disable it, with empty string.
-Keep in mind, statistic are made private friendly and help me to understand how people use the plugin, to resolve issue and improve it.
+You can also totally disable it, with an empty string.
+Keep in mind, statistics are made private friendly and help me to understand how people use the plugin, to resolve issues and improve it.

 {% content-ref url="stats-endpoint.md" %}
 [stats-endpoint.md](stats-endpoint.md)